 Legal Aid and Pro Bono Services

-The best way to find legal aid or free representation is by going to your local courthouse or contacting the American bar association.
-Here, you’ll find various programs for people looking to get divorced, but may not be able to afford it.
+The best way to find legal aid or free representation for your divorce is by going to your local courthouse or American bar association.
+There, you’ll find some more affordable divorce programs.

 - Lawyers with free consultations